-We acquired this amazing backyard fire pit as the final step in our backyard makeover.
-My husband can’t say enough good things about it and it would make the perfect present for any dad!
+We got this amazing backyard fire pit as the final step in our backyard makeover.
+We can’t say enough good things about it and it would make the perfect present for any dad!
 Through its smart design, the Solo stove burns wood much more efficiently and directs heat exactly where you’d want it, without the smoke.
 It looks super sleek too.

 Blue-Light Blocking Glasses

-My husband and I have been wearing blue-blocking glasses for years.
+I’ve worn blue-blocking glasses for years.
 These glasses help reduce eye fatigue from computers and reduce blue light for better sleep.
-We put them on after the sun goes down each night to block the blue light from computer screens, television, and phones.
-My husband loves this style of blue-light blocking glasses and I like that they are metal instead of plastic.
+I put them on after the sun goes down each night to block the blue light from computer screens, television, and phones.
+These are some stylish blue-light-blocking glasses and I like that they’re metal instead of plastic.

 A Good Knife